-The binding sites were carved out of the original cif-files by keeping all RNA residues with at least one atom within 15 Å of the ligand and potentially metal ions.
-The isolated binding sites were saved in the PDB format and used for descriptor calculation as described above.
+The binding site regions were carved out of the original cif-files by keeping all RNA residues with at least one atom within 15 Å of the ligand and potentially metal ions as described for the NRDLD set and subjected to descriptor calculations.

-Binding site similarity consensus scoring
+Determination of binding site similarity and consensus scoring

-To investigate the robustness of DrugPred-RNA, binding sites were grouped based on binding site similarity.
-First, the binding site sequence of each pocket was generated by including all residues that contained at least one binding site atom (identified as described above) in ascending order while for modified nucleic residues the name of the corresponding unmodified residue was used.
+To investigate the robustness of DrugPred\RNA, binding sites were grouped based on binding site similarity.
+First, the binding site sequence of each pocket was generated by including all residues that contained at least one binding site atom (identified as described above) in ascending order while for modified nucleic residues the name of the corresponding unmodified residue was used (see supplementary material for a list of residue IDs for modified residues).
 Subsequently, all binding site sequences were pairwise aligned using BioPython and the global alignment similarity was calculated.
-If this value was > 85% the pockets were assigned to the same family.
-As done previously, the consensus of the druggability predictions within each family (C) was calculated using the formula where $n_d$ is the number of druggable binding sites within the family, $n{ld}$ is the number of less druggable binding sites N is the total number of family members.
+If this value was > 85%, the pockets were assigned to the same family.
+As done previously, the consensus of the druggability predictions within each family (C) was calculated using the formula where $n_d$ is the number of druggable binding sites within the family, $n{ld}$ is the number of less druggable binding sites and N is the total number of family members.